|

 -

-Minimally Invasive Gynecologic Surgery Fellowship (MIGS) (Non-Accredited Fellowship sponsored by the Department of OB/GYN)
+Minimally Invasive Gynecologic Surgery Fellowship [MIGS] (Approved by the Association of Advanced Gynecologic Laparoscopists)

 -